Contents

 Over time, one of your tables may become corrupted.
 This sounds worse than it is.
 When a table becomes corrupted it usually just means the table's index has been compromised and needs to be rebuilt.
 See the section Avoiding Data Problems to learn more about table corruption.
 Usually when a table is corrupted, you will see an error message such as:

-DBISAM Engine Error #9217 Error reading From Data File C:\Program Files\EmployeeScheduler\data\Users.dat
+DBISAM Engine Error #9217 Error reading From Data File G:\EmployeeScheduler\data\Users.dat

 Re-indexing (repairing) the table is simple.
 Just select the affected table in the detail view and then choose File | Re-index Table from the Data Views menu.
 It does no harm to re-index a non-corrupt table.